Intro

 Melbourne to Sydney

-This was my first experience with Virgin’s domestic business class product, and it immediately showed more promise than the lounge.
+This was my first experience with Virgin’s domestic business class product.

 Before takeoff, I was offered juice or water.